AusBits/AusBitsRubyClient/README.markdown

 ### License ###

-`peatio-client-ruby` is released under MIT license.
-See [http://peatio.mit-license.org](http://peatio.mit-license.org) for more information.
+`ausbits-client-ruby` is released under MIT license.
+See [http://ausbits.mit-license.org](http://ausbits.mit-license.org) for more information.

 ### How To Contribute ###